kr-colab/popvae/README.md

 ```

 # Run
 popVAE requires input genotypes in .vcf, .vcf.gz, or .zarr formats.
-This repo includes a test dataset of around 1,000 genome-wide SNPs from migratory Painted Buntings (from this paper: http://cjbattey.com/papers/pabu_amnat_final.pdf).
+This repo includes a small test dataset of ddRADseq genotypes from migratory Painted Buntings (from this paper: http://cjbattey.com/papers/pabu_amnat_final.pdf).
 Fit a model to this data with:

   ```popvae.py --infile data/pabu/pabu_test_genotypes.vcf --out out/pabu_test --seed 42```